 HTTP (HyperText Transport Protocol)

 In this article, I am going to discuss everything you need to know about HTTP (HyperText Transport Protocol) i.e. HTTP Verbs or Methods, HTTP Status Codes, HTTP Requests, and Responses.
+Please read our previous article where we discussed Environment Setup Required for Developing ASP.NET Core Web API Applications.
 As part of this article, we are going to discuss the following pointers in detail.

 - HTTP Verbs or HTTP Methods

 HTTP stands for Hypertext Transfer Protocol.
 It is an application-layer protocol used for communication on the World Wide Web.
 It serves as a foundation for exchanging information between a web server and a client, typically a web browser.

 HTTP enables the retrieval of resources such as HTML documents, images, videos, and other media files, allowing users to access websites and navigate the internet.
 It follows a request-response model, where a client sends an HTTP request to a server, and the server responds with an HTTP response containing the requested information.